attilammagyar/js80p/README.md

 Thick lead sound.
 Aftertouch adds vibrato and harmonics, mod wheel opens up the filter and adds a tremolo effect.
 Filtering also responds to note velocity.

+<a id="preset-monophonic-saw"></a>

+### Monophonic Saw

+A sawtooth wave based monophonic, sustained sound with smooth legato glides.
+The harder you play, the brighter and richer the timbre, and the harder the note attack.
+Mod wheel controls the vibrato, and aftertouch controls the filtering and the wavefolder.
+The sustain pedal lengthens note decay.

 <a id="bugs" href="#toc">Table of Contents</a>